Table of Content

-Dogs can bite no matter the breed or their training if provoked enough.
-If you’ve been bitten by a dog in Seattle, Washington, you will want to understand the dog bite law basics before you hire a dog bite attorney.
+Dogs can bite regardless of their breed, training, or whether or not they are provoked.
+If you’ve been bitten by a dog in Washington, you will want to understand the dog bite law basics before you hire a dog bite attorney.

 From section 16.08.050 in Washington’s Revised Code:

-Simply put the above states that if a dog bite victim was in a public place, such as a park, or welcomed into a private residence and got injured from a dog bite, the owner of the dog is responsible for the victim’s damages even if the dog had never bitten before or had always been calm and docile.
+Simply put, the above law states that if a dog bite victim was in a public place, such as a park, or welcomed into a private residence and got injured from a dog, the owner of the dog is responsible for the victim’s damages even if the dog had never bitten before or had always been calm and docile.

 There are only a couple exceptions to the dog bite statute.
 The first is that if you are illegally in a private residence or building and a dog bites you, then the owner is not responsible for your damages.
-For example, if someone were to break into someone’s home where a dog is also residing and gets bit by the dog that is protecting the home and owners is not owed anything and may even face criminal charges themselves.
+For example, if someone breaks into a home where a dog is residing and gets bitten by the dog that is protecting the home, then the person breaking and entering is not owed anything and may even face criminal charges themselves.

 The second exception to the dog bite statute is for dogs employed by the government, including police dogs and drug-sniffing dogs.
 These dogs may be trained to use their bite to bring down criminals.
-If one of these types of dog bite you, you will likely be unable to seek damages from the government due to the nature of the dogs.
+If one of these types of dog bite you, you may not be able to seek damages from the government due to the nature of the dogs.